6 Effective Tips To Deal With Your Stubborn Teenager

 • To actually understand your teen, ask yourself questions that will tell you how well you actually know your teen’s real life and his boundaries, and his world.

-Tip: Try and understand more important aspects of your teen’s life like what embarrasses him, what does he do when he is sad or lonely, who does he turn to for sharing his worries, what scares him or what fears he has and so on.
+Tip: Try and understand more important aspects of your teen’s life.
+Find out what embarrasses them, what they do when they are sad or lonely, who they turn to for sharing their worries, what scares them, or what fears they have.
 Have patience and empathy.

 protip_icon Point to consider